arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/pmc-modbus-rtu-plc-ide/content.md

 * __Modbus RTU Configuration__ serves as the initial step, wherein we configure the Portenta Machine Control device with Modbus RTU and other inherent properties.

 	In this phase, the role of the Portenta Machine Control device as either a Client or Server within Modbus RTU is specified.
-It includes settings such as 'Port type', 'Baud rate', and 'Serial Mode', which are crucial for the communication protocol.
+It includes settings such as *Port type*, *Baud rate*, and *Serial Mode*, which are crucial for the communication protocol.

 	Depending on the device's role within Modbus RTU, we either outline the 'Status variables' or define the Modbus node to identify the devices communicating under this protocol.

-* __PLC Program__, is created post-device configuration, integrating Modbus RTU and other functionalities.
+* __PLC Program__ is created as a post-device configuration, integrating Modbus RTU and other functionalities.
 An essential aspect of this stage is removing the need for detailed Modbus RTU configurations within the PLC code.

 	The setup is user-friendly.
 The system autonomously manages Modbus RTU data exchange by referencing predefined variables in the PLC code.
 Such an approach leverages the device's initial configuration, reducing redundancy and ensuring efficient communication.

 * __System Operation__ showcases the expected results after Modbus RTU setup and the PLC program's execution based on the developer's logic.
 As an outcome, the device can be seen communicating with its counterparts via Modbus RTU.